Cat-Lord/react-examples/README.md

 # Examples Repository
 This repository contains projects which are either an implementation of React tutorials or other projects based on react.
 Below are general descriptions of each project.
-Within each directory there are also `package-lock.json` files which are supposed to be commited, but I opted not to because this is a demo repository and doesn't need to rely on exact dependencies, versions, etc.
+Within each directory there are also `package-lock.json` files which are supposed to be committed, but I opted not to because this is a demo repository and doesn't need to rely on exact dependencies, versions, etc.

 Things to consider:
 - unDraw: Library with free-to-download pictures